SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 ## Mob Programming Facilitation

 Your developers spend a surprising amount of time being stuck, or sawing away with tools they don't know need sharpening.
-A learning technique that's especially useful during Agile adoption is to have a small group of developers sit together and all focus on the same programming problems at the same time.
+A learning technique that's especially useful is to have a small group of developers sit together and all focus on the same programming problems at the same time.
 This spreads knowledge and skills very rapidly.
 Consider the possibility that software development is actually *knowledge creation*, not conventional manufacturing or construction.